Lucretius/vault_raft_snapshot_agent/README.md

 Vault Raft Snapshot Agent is a Go binary that is meant to run alongside every member of a [Vault](https://www.vaultproject.io/) cluster and will take periodic snapshots of the Raft database and write it to the desired location.
 It's configuration is meant to somewhat parallel that of the [Consul Snapshot Agent](https://www.consul.io/docs/commands/snapshot/agent.html) so many of the same configuration properties you see there will be present here.

-## "High Availability" explained
-It works in an "HA" way as follows:
-1) Each running daemon checks the IP address of the machine its running on.
-2) If this IP address matches that of the leader node, it will be responsible for performing snapshotting.
-3) The other binaries simply continue checking, on each snapshot interval, to see if they have become the leader.

-In this way, the daemon will always run on the leader Raft node.

-Another way to do this, which would allow us to run the snapshot agent anywhere, is to simply have the daemons form their own Raft cluster, but this approach seemed much more cumbersome.

 ## Running